Magendanz/android_device_rockchip/README.md

 - The output is the ramdisk-recovery.img file, not recovery.img.
 - The final image needs to be repacked as a Rockchip KRNL signed file.

-On RockChip devices, the offset to the bootloader message block in the /misc partition is 16384, rather than the usual zero or 2048.
+On Rockchip devices, the offset to the bootloader message block in the /misc partition is 16384, rather than the usual zero or 2048.
 Unfortunately, support for BOARD_RECOVERY_BLDRMSG_OFFSET is broken pending a pull request that I've submitted.
 You may need to fix this yourself by adding the following lines to bootloader_message/Android.mk:

 ```
 ifneq ($(BOARD_RECOVERY_BLDRMSG_OFFSET),)